-Our Concrete Heating Blankets provide a manageable way to cure concrete in the cold weather months.
+Our Heated Concrete Curing Blankets provide a manageable way to cure concrete in the cold weather months.
 Save time and money by protecting your business from the havoc of cold weather.
-Powerblanket heated curing blankets come in various lengths and sizes as well as custom options to meet the needs of any project.
+Powerblanket’s insulated concrete curing blankets come in various lengths and sizes as well as custom options to meet the needs of any project.
 So whether your job is big or small, simple or complex; Powerblanket has you covered.

 While constructing Kansas City’s Christopher S. Bond Bridge, Massman Construction encountered a mid-winter dilemma.
 The support beam beneath the bridge, which formed the bottom of the gap in the precast concrete panels, was constantly exposed to temperatures at or below 0⁰F (-18⁰C).
 Massman concluded that traditional heating solutions wouldn’t work in this case.
 They turned to Powerblanket heated concrete blankets, which warmed up the surrounding concrete and support beam, keeping a constant temperature on the concrete.